 Posted: January 12, 2016

-Posted in: Public Liability Public Transport Whiplash Injuries
+Posted in: Head and Brain Injuries Public Place Accidents Public Transport Whiplash Injuries

 A passenger that suffered serious injuries after a bag fell onto them from an overhead compartment is suing air travel giants British Airways.
 45-year-old Wayne Herbert from north London had been travelling on the US-bound plane when a fellow passenger’s travel bag fell onto his head as the plane waited to take off.
 He claims he suffered serious whiplash injuries as a result of the incident.